All Episodes

 I was on your network a couple of weeks ago where she actually made fun of a kid with stage four cancer.

-She didn't know he had stage four cancer, but uh uh was going after all these young conservatives at CPAC saying that they have Nazi hair, right?
+She didn't know he had stage four cancer, but was going after all these young conservatives at CPAC saying that they have Nazi hair, right?

 I mean, how do you even do that to a 19-year-old kid who can't defend himself?

-So that this is the new comedy.
+So this is the new comedy.

-First of all, it's not even funny, which is what this is supposed to be about, and how defensive that they they get.
+First of all, it's not even funny, which is what this is supposed to be about, and how defensive that they get.

 And I'm kind of laughing because most Americans see you guys as fake news.

-I mean, you know, with no evidence whatsoever, and that's how they roll.
+I mean, you know, with no evidence whatsoever.

-When you first walk in to this dinner, they hand you a pin.
+When you first walk into this dinner, they hand you a pin.

 It's a First Amendment pin.